Where We Be

 Conception Bay just to the south.
 We stayed

-four nights at Casa Granada B&B on a
+four nights at Casa Granada B&B on an estuary

 drive away is photogenic Santa Rosalia Mission,